 It’s common in all endeavors to plateau or get in a rut—whether it’s a hobby, work, or a relationship—and dance is no different.

-For the last few months, I have felt like I’m on the same loop with Latin dance.
+For the last few months, I have felt like I’m on the same loop with social dance.
 Teaching Salsa and Bachata classes, going out to social events in my city, and even traveling to out-of-town events has felt like same old, same old.
 I want to recapture that “I cannot WAIT to get on the dance floor, oh my God I’m so excited about Salsa,” feeling that got me hooked in the first place.

 I think a relationship to dance is like a romantic relationship—it starts out passionate and intense, staying up til 4 am to bare your soul —and then the honeymoon phase ends and it settles into a more comfortable, companionable kind of relationship—Netflix and chill.
 But just like romantic relationships, there are ways to stoke the flames and get dance back to feeling sexy and intense if you’ve gotten into that “We’ve been together for too long” feeling.
 These are three things I’m doing to get my dance mojo back and rekindle the butterflies.

 Explore other styles of dance that are completely unrelated to what you normally dance

 This might seem obvious but it helps.
 If all you do is go out social dancing and take social dance classes, try a style that doesn’t involve a partner.

 My background is in ballet, but I don’t get a chance to take ballet classes very often.
 Since I’ve been in my social dance rut, I’ve made an active effort to take “solo” classes.
 It gives me a chance to focus on just myself and enjoy moving.